 For years I sold candy.
+It was easy money.
 I actually did this hustle from middle school up until my freshmen year of college.
 Everybody has a sweet tooth.
 I capitalized on that.
 I probably made one hundred dollars per month back then.
 It could have been more, but I wasn’t as focused as I should have been.
 I should have kept some sort of record.
-People would come to my dorm at different times of the day to get some candy.
+In college, people would come to my dorm at different times of the day to get some candy.
 I should have kept doing that until I graduated, but again, my lack of focus messed me up.

 If you had a computer and a CD burner in the late 90’s or early 2000’s you could have made serious money making custom mix CDs.
 I did very well back in the day making custom mixes.
 I loved this side hustle.
 Everyone didn’t have access to music like they do now.
 I used that to my advantage.
 I also knew the websites to check where you could get music a week or two early.
 Man, I was doing good.
 Nowadays, this side hustle wouldn’t make much money.
 It’s easy to get music now.

 A few years ago, I used to sell t-shirts during St. Patrick’s Day weekend in Savannah, Georgia.
 Savannah has one of the largest St. Patrick’s Day celebrations in the country.
 I figured I should do something to make some money during that weekend, so I came up with custom shirts for tourist.
 I sold my St. Patrick’s Day shirts for four years.
 Three out of the last four years I made a profit.
 One year, I tripled my investment.
 I am currently working on other ideas and designs.
 Over the years, my strategy has changed.
 I don’t print shirts and sell them anymore.
 I use a site called Teespring to sell them.
 Also, I don’t have to use my money, so I will never take a loss.
 I also have a Facebook page for my tees as well.
 I test and post a lot of the new designs over there.
 Feel free to check them out when you get a chance.

-These are a few of the side hustles that I have had.
+These are just a few of the side hustles that I have had.
 I will be working on a few more to help me get my debt down quicker.
 I enjoy having multiple streams of income.
 One source of income does not cut it.
 There’s a lot that I want to do in life and I need money to do it.

 What types of side hustles do you have?
 How have they worked for you?